This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} c^{(V)}\frac{dT}{dt} - \frac{p}{\rho^2}\frac{d\rho}{dt} &= \frac{dq_T}{dt} - \frac{p}{m\rho}\frac{dm}{dt} + R_sT\frac{1}{m}\frac{dm}{dt} - sT\frac{1}{m}\frac{dm}{dt}, \end{align} \]

-Based on the equation of state of ideal gases,
+Owing to the equation of state of ideal gases, one has

 \[ \begin{align} -\frac{p}{\rho}\frac{1}{m}\frac{dm}{dt} + R_sT\frac{1}{m}\frac{dm}{dt} = 0. \end{align} \]